marlon-rodrigues/SDC-Semantic-Segmentation-P12/README.md

 **Note** If running this in Jupyter Notebook system messages, such as those regarding test status, may appear in the terminal rather than the notebook.

 ## Results Sample
-Full list of result images in the `runs` folder.
+Full list of results images in the `runs` folder.

 ![alt text][image1]